jbossdemocentral/fuse-financial-cicd/README.md

 ## Setting up DEV and UAT Environemnt
 ***Install OpenShift Container Platform 3.5 in [CDK 3.0](https://developers.redhat.com/products/cdk/overview/)***

-Download the git repository by either forking it, or simply cloning it.
+Download the git repository by either forking, or simply cloning it.
-(My suggesting is to fork it, if you want to play with the code)
+(My suggestion is forking it, so you can play with the code)

 ```
 git https://github.com/YOUR_RPEO/fuse-financial-cicd.git